BunnyTheBean/spacewise/documentation/notes.md

 - http errors for services
 - 404 page

+## kommunikationsfähigkeit
+- feedback when register is successful
+- feedback when creation/edit is successful
+- feedback when notes are updated after login

 ## TODOS
 - save settings like url strings in a separate config file
 - restrict file upload types